xwmx/nb/docs/index.markdown

 - customizable [color themes](#-color-themes),
 - extensibility through [plugins](#-plugins),

-and more, all in a single portable, user-friendly script.
+and more, in a single portable script.

 `nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown),